 In a previous arrangement the chain has been lifted off one of the coaxially mounted sprockets and then dropped on the selected newly-aligned one after they had been shifted axially, a rather cumbersome operation during which free-wheeling was advisable.
 The main object of the [TriVelox] invention is to provide an improved arrangement which will be efficient and simple.

 The TriVelox gear was developed at Tanfield Garage in Keighley.
-It was subsequently manufactured, in turn, by three companies: the Triumph Company Limited in Coventry; TriVelox Gears Limited, a subsidiary of Coventry Bicycles Limited; and the TriVelox Gear Company in Spennymoor, County Durham, a subsidiary of Smart & Brown (Engineers) Limited.
+It was subsequently manufactured between 1932 and the late 1940s by three companies: first by the Triumph Company Limited in Coventry; second by TriVelox Gears Limited, a subsidiary of Coventry Bicycles Limited; and finally by the TriVelox Gear Company in Spennymoor, County Durham, a subsidiary of Smart & Brown (Engineers) Limited.

 1. For attitudes to derailleur gears at the time see, for example: Steve Griffith, 'The Der-Ri-Yur Change Gear Principle and British Attitudes', The Boneshaker, Winter 2015, pages 35-40.
 (The Boneshaker is the magazine of the Veteran-Cycle Club.)
 Footnote 10 of this article supports a production start date for the TriVelox of 1932.